mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Resource Parameter in Token Response

-Authorization servers that support this specification MUST include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid according to the rules defined in {{authorization-server-processing-rule}}.
+Authorization servers that support this specification MUST include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid according to the rules defined in {{authorization-server-processing-rules}}.

 The value of the `resource` parameter MUST be either: